MKKrisz/l00pr/Specification.md

 `player (<generator-id>) { [note1] [note2] ... }`

-- generator-id: a 0-based index of the generator to be used, or a new generator definition.
+- generator-id: a 0-based index of the generator to be used, ~or a new generator definition~ (not supported for now; instead:) or a generator label.
 - note: A valid note definition

 \newpage